Jakobeha/jakobeha-website-old/README.md

 You can refer [to the React documentation](https://reactjs.org/docs/react-dom.html#browser-support) for more information about supported browsers.

-## Supported Language Features and Polyfills
+## Supported Language Languages and Polyfills

 This project supports a superset of the latest JavaScript standard.<br>
 In addition to [ES6](https://github.com/lukehoban/es6features) syntax features, it also supports: